-A polynomial commitment scheme (PCS or PC) allows a prover to commit to a polynomial f of degree maximum d (typically over a finite field, i.e., $f \in \mathbb{F}p^{\leq d}[x]$ , and $p \approx 2^{256}$ , d $\approx 2^{10} - 2^{30}$ ).
+A polynomial commitment scheme (PCS or PC) allows a prover to commit to a polynomial f of degree maximum d (typically over a finite field, i.e., $f \in \mathbb{F}p^{\leq d}[x]$ , and $p \approx 2^{256}, d \approx 2^{10} - 2^{30}$ ).
 Importantly, the prover can later open the committed polynomial at any point.
 Specifically, the prover can convince a verifier about evaluations of f at point $z \in \mathbb{F}p$ of the polynomial f when the verifier is given only a short commitment to f and the statement f(z) = s.
-PCSs were first proposed by Kate, Zaverucha, and Goldberg (KZG) [37].
-Since then, PCSs have become the cornerstone of many important cryptographic protocols, such as verifiable secret sharing, zero-knowledge sets, zero-knowledge succinct non-interactive arguments of knowledge (zkSNARKs) [12], Verkle trees [40] and many more.
-Therefore, it is of great interest to improve existing PCSs, as they directly translate to efficiency and trust assumption improvements in numerous applications.
-The most efficient PCSs are derived from the original KZG scheme [17, 25, 31].
-The KZG scheme and its extensions offer short commitments, evaluation proofs (both one group element), and batching capabilities for the opening protocol at the expense of a trusted setup and a linear-sized (in the maximum degree d of the committed polynomials) common reference string.
+PCSs were first proposed by Kate, Zaverucha, and Goldberg (KZG) [30].
+Since then, PCSs have become the cornerstone of many important cryptographic protocols, such as verifiable secret sharing, zero-knowledge sets, zero-knowledge succinct non-interactive arguments of knowledge (zkSNARKs) [8], Verkle trees [33] and many more.
+Therefore, it is of great interest to improve on existing PCSs as they directly translate to efficiency and trust assumption improvements in numerous applications.
+The most efficient PCSs are derived from the original KZG scheme [13, 21, 26].
+The KZG scheme and its extensions offer short commitments, evaluation proofs (both one group element), and batching capabilities for the opening protocol at the expense of a trusted setup and a linear-sized (in the maximum degree of the committed polynomials) common reference string.

 A trusted setup requires private randomness to generate the public parameters necessary for the commitment scheme.
 The private randomness ("toxic waste") must be kept secret or discarded to maintain the soundness of the PCS.
 If the randomness used in the setup is known to an adversary, it is possible to break the binding property of the PCS or create invalid opening proofs.
 Therefore, a successful trusted setup is paramount for the security of the KZG PCS and its variants.
 Trusted setups are straightforward to perform if there exists a trusted third party who does not disclose private randomness.
-In the absence of a trusted party to distribute the trust in trusted setups, numerous multi-party protocols have been suggested for executing the KZG trusted setup [11,21,28,39,46].
+In the absence of a trusted party to distribute the trust in trusted setups, numerous multi-party protocols have been suggested for executing the KZG trusted setup [7, 17, 23, 32, 38].
 However, trusted setups are usually undesirable in trust-minimized and decentralized applications, such as cryptocurrencies.
-To that end, significant efforts have been dedicated to devising transparent PCSs whose setup algorithm uses only public coins.
+To that end, significant efforts were dedicated to devising transparent PCSs whose setup algorithm solely uses public coins.

 There is a multitude of transparent PCSs.
 They use various techniques and are instantiated under diverse cryptographic assumptions.
-FRI [10] and its variants [3, 38] only assume the existence of one-way functions, hence post-quantum secure.
-Bootle et al. [19, 57] and Bünz et al. [22] assume the discrete logarithm assumption in cyclic groups.
-Lee builds a transparent PC in groups with non-degenerate, efficiently computable, bilinear pairings [43].
-A recent line of research designs PCSs [4, 13, 23, 26] in groups of unknown order (GUO).
-An advantage of applying groups of unknown order in cryptographic applications is that some families of GUOs can be instantiated transparently [29].
-Specifically, class groups of imaginary quadratic fields and Jacobians of hyperelliptic curves [56] can be sampled efficiently and transparently using only public randomness.
-For efficiency reasons, we focus mainly on instantiating our scheme in class groups.
-Currently, the best known algorithms can compute the order of an imaginary class group in subexponential time [35,53].
-So far, all transparent PC schemes have had polylogarithmic evaluation proofs and/or verifiers.
+FRI [6] and its variants [1,31] only assume the existence of one-way functions, hence post-quantum secure.
+Bootle et al. [15, 46] and Bünz et al. [18] assume the discrete logarithm assumption in cyclic groups.
+Lee builds a transparent PC in groups with non-degenerate, efficiently computable, bilinear pairings [35].
+A recent line of research designs PCSs [2, 9, 19, 22] in groups of unknown order under the somewhat non-standard adaptive root assumption [47].
+All of these schemes have either polylogarithmic evaluation proofs and/or verifiers.
 Ideally, one wants to match the efficiency properties of the KZG PC scheme also in the transparent setting, i.e., both constant opening proofs and verifiers with possibly batching capabilities.
 Hence, a natural question arises: